Greta: Grown-ups mock children because world view threatened

 In Berlin, activists from the Fridays for Future group braved persistent rain to denounce a package of measures that the German government recently agreed on to cut the country’s greenhouse gas emissions.
 Experts say the proposal falls far short of what’s needed if the world’s sixth-biggest emitter is to meet the goals of the landmark 2015 Paris climate accord.

-Actor Javier Bardem joined dozens of young people in San Sebastian in one of several rallies held across Spain on Friday morning ahead of evening demonstrations in major cities such as Madrid and Barcelona.
+Actor Javier Bardem joined dozens of young people in San Sebastian in one of several demonstrations and rallies held across Spain on Friday morning ahead of evening demonstrations in the major cities where big crowds are expected, especially in Madrid and Barcelona.
 Bardem was promoting a documentary he worked on with Greenpeace.

 In Austria, organizers said 150,000 people participated, while local APA news agency said the number was 65,000.

-In Buenos Aires, where school strikes inspired by Thunberg have taken place since March, several thousand people marched from the famed Plaza de Mayo to the Congress.
-Protests occurred elsewhere in Latin America, including in Chile and Bolivia.

-Protesters even rallied on Chile’s Easter Island, known for its massive statues known as moai.

-In Canada, Thunberg met Trudeau, who praised her activism on climate change.
+In Canada, Thunberg met with Trudeau, who praised her activism on climate change.

 “She is the voice of a generation, of young people who are calling on their leaders to do more and do better,” Trudeau said.
 “And I am listening.”